mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ### Where to look

 - End to end tests are located in _end2end/tests/_.
-They are written with [Playwright](https://playwright.dev/).
-Configuration is located at _end2end/playwright.config.ts_.
 - The main stylesheet is located at _app/stylesheet.css_ other assets are located at _app/assets/_.
 Hopefully you don't need to change this style due to the class-based approach of TailwindCSS framework.
 Configuration is located at _app/tailwind.config.ts_.
 - The initial HTML is located at _app/index.html_.
 It is used by Trunk to generate the distributed HTML.
 Most frontend assets are located at _app/public/_.
 - The file _Makefile.toml_ contains the commands to build, test, format, lint and serve the website.
 It is used by [cargo-make].